takhyun12/DevOps-Essential-Training/DynamoDB.md

 * Q15.
 Where should large attribute values should be stored in relation to DynamoDB? `Amazon Simple Storage Service`

 * Q16.
 Which of the following statement is TRUE concerning Amazon DynamoDB Accelerator (DAX)? `DAX should be used for an application reading from the same partition key very often.`

+* Q17.
+Which of the following is a type of NoSQL Database?
+Select two. `Key-value store` `Document database`

+* Q18.
+Which of the following can be added or changed after the creation of a DynamoDB table? `Global Secondary Index`

+* Q19.
+Which of the following are part of the mandatory parameters when creating a DynamoDB table via the SDK with the on-demand read/write capacity mode?
+Select two. `Partition Key name` `Table name`

+* Q20.
+The metric of ConsumedReadCapacityUnits is currently much lower than the Read Capacity Unit provisioned on a DynamoDB table.
+However, users are saying that they are receiving an error message of ProvisionedThroughputExceededException.
+What could be the issue? `The queries aren't uniformly distributed across all logical partition keys in the table.`

+* Q21.
+Which of the following AWS service will help determine latency issues per query in DynamoDB? `AWS X-Ray`

+* Q22.
+What are the two types of read/write capacity modes for processing reads and writes on your tables?
+Select 2. `Provisioned` `On-demand`

+* Q23.
+How many Scan queries need to be sent to DynamoDB to get all the items from the table if the table contains 10 items each with 200KB of data? `2`

+* Q24.
+A DynamoDB table is made up of a Partition Key of UserID, a Sort Key with the date and time and an attribute of Score providing the list of all the scores for a game.
+A dashboard needs to display the 5 highest scores from the table.
+What is the most efficient way to keep this dashboard in real time? `Use DynamoDB Stream and AWS Lambda to update the dashboard each time a higher score is added.`

+* Q25.
+How can the permissions of a user be restricted only query specific attributes with the least amount of work? `Configure an Identity and Access Management Policy and apply it to the User.`

+* Q26.
+Which of the following statement is FALSE concerning secondary indexes in DynamoDB? `Local and Global Secondary Indexes are synchronously updated when the main table is updated.`

+* Q27.
+What feature of DynamoDB is necessary to make use of Optimistic Locking? `Conditional writes`

+* Q28.
+Given a table that has a Partition Key of UserID, an attribute named AccountLocked and many other attributes.
+The AccountLocked attribute is set to TRUE when the UserID is has its account locked and isn't set when it's not locked.
+Not many accounts are typically locked at a time compared to the hundreds of thousands of users in that table.
+What would be the most optimal way to get a list of all UserID that have their account locked (AccountLocked set to TRUE)? `Create an index with UserID as the Primary Key and AccountLocked as the Sort Key.
+Send a Scan to the index to find the list of account locked.`